To: Stephen W. Short, American Legion, State of Indiana

 I am not sure that this is 100% accurate, but this type of event described below took millions of dollars from our tax money to fund her private airline.

-Posted by Veterans Today on 10:22 pm, With 0 Reads, Filed under Benefits, Regional, Veterans.
+Posted by GPD on February 14, 2011, With 1539 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.